njkuhne/recipies/sourdough_fougasse.md

 let rise 1 hour covered in double baking sheet configuration

-bake at 450 for 10 minutes under baking sheet cover then bake at 450 for another 15 minutes or longer if desired
+bake at 450 for 10 minutes under baking sheet cover then bake at 450 for another 15-20 minutes to desired crispness